The Ultimate 5‑Day Itinerary for Puerto Rico

 Where to Stay in Puerto Rico

-Condado is one of the best areas to stay in San Juan—safe, walkable, and right on the beach, with tons of dining, nightlife, and shopping just steps away.
+Condado is one of the best areas to stay in Puerto Rico for first-time visitors, thanks to its beach access, safety, walkability, and central location near San Juan attractions.
 Whether you’re traveling on a budget, looking for something mid-range, or splurging on a luxury escape, here are my top picks:

 📍 Best Budget Spot: Olla Boutique Hotel –A chic boutique stay in Condado with modern rooms, a rooftop terrace, and a relaxing spa.
 Just steps from Ocean Park Beach and dining.